talesbarreto/pull_request_coverage/README.md

 The coverage rate threshold on CI tools is a common approach to encourage developers to write tests and keep improving the whole project's quality.
 Unfortunately, judging a pull request coverage by analyzing the coverage of the entire project is not always fair, especially on big refactor tasks, witch may naturally decrease the coverage rate.

-This package tries a different approach to analyse the test coverage.
-We only analyse lines that have been added in the pull request.
+This package tries a different approach to analyse the test coverage: we only check lines that have been added in the pull request.
 The coverage rate will be calculated by dividing the number of uncovered new lines by the number of new lines.

 You can set thresholds to make tests fail on a CI.
 This package can also print those lines that were not covered, making it easier to identify the missing tests.